Watergeeks/exploration/apps/SEAO/README.md

 ### Update arguments

-Open `arguments.py` in a text editor to make the following updates if desired:
+Open `arguments.py` in a text editor to do the following if necessary:
 - Insert login details:
     - `self.username`: The username required for logging into [SEAO](https://seao.ca/)
     - `self.password`: The password required for logging into [SEAO](https://seao.ca/)